Skip to content

 Is it better than TURP or HoLEP?

 Not automatically.
-TURP, HoLEP, and robotic simple prostatectomy all remove obstructing tissue, but they fit different prostate sizes, anatomy, surgeon experience, and recovery priorities.
+TURP, HoLEP, Aquablation, and large-gland robotic surgery all address obstruction differently, and they fit different prostate sizes, anatomy, surgeon experience, treatment settings, and recovery priorities.

 Will I need a catheter?

-A temporary catheter is commonly part of the recovery plan after simple prostatectomy.
+A temporary catheter is commonly part of the recovery plan after this surgery.
 The specific timing depends on the operation and the patient's healing.

 How much does robotic simple prostatectomy cost?